 How to Take Lion's Mane and Ashwagandha Together

 Morning: Lion's Mane — Take 500–1,000 mg with breakfast.
-Lion's Mane is not stimulating in the caffeine sense, but its cognitive effects are best utilized during waking hours when you need focus and mental clarity.
+The mushroom is not stimulating in the caffeine sense, but its cognitive effects are best utilized during waking hours when you need focus and mental clarity.
 If you drink mushroom coffee, that already delivers a foundational dose of Lion's Mane.

 For ashwagandha timing details: best time to take ashwagandha.
 For Lion's Mane dosing: Lion's Mane dosage guide.